quiltingcode/pp4-craft-cafe/TESTING.md

 | &check; | On selecting the 'All Things Wool', 'Quilting', 'Clothing', 'Home Crafts' or 'Needlepoint workshop, the user can only select the afternoon options of 4 - 6pm or 6 - 8pm from the 'Time' field dropdown menu.
 | &check; | On selecting the 'Kids Crafts' workshop, the user can only select the morning options of 10 - 11.30 or 11.30 till 1 from the 'Time' field dropdown menu.
 | &check; | The user can view a list of the number of places they wish to book from 1 to 10 in the 'Places' field dropdown selection
-| &cross; | On changing the 'Workshop' field selection, the date field is reset to blank.
+| &check; | On changing the 'Workshop' field selection, the date field is reset to blank.
 | &check; | On changing the 'Workshop' field selection, the Time field is reset to correspond with the selected workshop.
 | &check; | On changing the 'Workshop' field selection, the Places field is reset to 1.
 | &check; | Clicking 'Submit booking request', the user will see an error message alert above the contact form saying 'The selected date is full.
 Please try a different session', if there are already more than 10 places reserved on the same workshop session requested.
 | &check; | On submitting a booking request on a session where there are not enough places available, the user is redirected back to the booking form and the fields have been reset
 | &check; | Clicking 'Submit booking request', if there are enough places available, the user is redirected to the profile page so that they can see the details of the booking.
 | &check; | Clicking 'Submit booking request', if there are enough places available, the user can see an alert message saying 'Booking request successful, awaiting approval'.
-| &check; | On submitting a booking request with no Workshop selected, a message pops up telling the user to select a workshop
+| &check; | On submitting a booking request with no Workshop selected, a message pops up telling the user to complete all fields
-| &cross; | On submitting a booking request with no date selected, a message pops up telling the user to select a date
+| &check; | On submitting a booking request with no date selected, a message pops up telling the user to complete all fields

 | Status | **Craft Community Page - User Logged In**
 |:-------:|:--------|